-Up to a third of the fund assets may be invested in equity-related securities and securities rights and money market instruments of issuers worldwide.
+Up to a third of the fund assets may be invested in equity-related securities and securities rights and money market instruments of issuers worldwide as well as sight and term deposits.

 The term "equity-related securities and security rights" is deemed to encompass equities, participation certificates, dividend-right certificates, convertible and warrant bonds with equity conversion potential, derivatives (including warrants), and structured products.
 Investments in other investment funds as well as pure debt securities and debt rights are excluded.
-Exempted from this exclusion are socalled participatory notes, even if the level of participation can at times relate to 100% liquid assets.
+Exempted from this exclusion are so-called participatory notes, even if the level of participation can at times relate to 100% liquid assets.